Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *1 game uses two palettes in the same image (Alice in Wonderland)*
 - *1 game uses a three colors palette on purpose (Pokémon Pinball)*

-# Some known relaxing scene made with the code to end.
+## Some known relaxing scene interpreted with the paper simulator to end.

 ![](./images/2020-09-10/Z1_e-paper.png)